nextdoc/ai-tools/README.md

 - `-n, --namespaces`: Comma-separated list of test namespaces to run (required)
 - `-b, --build-id`: Shadow-CLJS build ID to connect to (optional, e.g., dev, test)
 - `-p, --port-file`: Path to the file containing the nREPL port (default: ".shadow-cljs/nrepl.port")
+- `-f, --filter`: Accepted for consistency but has no effect (ClojureScript output is not filtered)

 ## Usage